neuronmaker/neuronmaker/README.md

 -------

 I will not publish my phone number for privacy and security reasons.
-Phone numbers are not as securely protected as I would prefer.
-I have published my email address and py OpenPGP keys.
+Phone numbers are not very secure, and communications using phone numbers are not private at all.
+I have published my email address and my OpenPGP keys.
 Email is not a secure or private communication system, but OpenPGP will give *pretty good privacy* for the content of an email message.
 I generally prefer to communicate over encrypted channels whenever possible.
 Encryption is a wonderful tool.

 I use two OpenPGP keys, one is based on ```RSA``` and the other on
 ```Ed25519```.
 I prefer to use the ```Ed25519``` key, but maintain the